We encourage every pupil at College to express herself creatively and learn to work collaboratively.

 Our art teachers are well-qualified specialists who teach a variety of disciplines including oil-painting, print-making, ceramics, textiles, photography, mixed-media work and sculpture.

-These activities are available to all girls as part of the co-curricular programme, regardless of whether they pursue the subject as part of their academic studies.
+These activities are available to all pupils as part of the co-curricular programme, regardless of whether they pursue the subject as part of their academic studies.

-The Drama Department stages five main productions each year, and girls from every year group have the opportunity to audition for at least one of these.
-Older girls sometimes assist in the directing of productions, and our technical crew is made up of girls from all year groups who are supervised by the Parabola Arts Centre technical manager and technician.
+The Drama Department stages four main productions each year, and pupils from every year group have the opportunity to audition for at least one of these.
+Students often assist behind the scenes by helping to direct productions, or as part of our technical crew, supervised by the Parabola Arts Centre technical manager and technician.

-In addition to the curriculum Drama lessons, girls are able to study for LAMDA acting, musical theatre and communication exams with our visiting drama teachers.
+In addition to the curriculum Drama lessons, students are able to study for Trinity and LAMDA acting, musical theatre and communication exams with our visiting drama teachers.
+Every year students across Upper College (Years 10 and 11) and Sixth Form College (Years 12 and 13) are successful in gaining places on the National Youth Theatre Acting, Technical and/or Musical Theatre courses.

 From Symphony Orchestra, Flute Ensemble and Symphonic Wind Band to Jazz Band, Percussion Club and Hellacappella, College’s a cappella group, the diversity of music-making is a joy for all.
 The talents of our keen and skilled musicians are on display annually at the Autumn, Christmas and Summer Concerts, Scholars’ Concerts, the Spring Concert and the May Concert.
 In addition, we have events such as a Piano Masterclass and competitions in Wind and Brass, Strings, Keyboard and Singing.